osaario/react-declarative-state/README.md

 ## Components

-This library provides 4 basic components to deal with different common scenarios that need asynchronous logic.
+This library provides 5 basic components to deal with different scenarios that need asynchronous logic.

 ### Constant